Traffic Jam! Sessions

 We've compiled some of our commonly asked questions, hopefully you'll find what you're looking for here!
 If not, contact us!

-If you’ve been dancing swing or Lindy Hop for awhile, but haven’t taken any of our classes, contact us so we can help determine your eligibility for our classes with pre-requisites.
+If you’ve been dancing swing or Lindy Hop for awhile, but haven’t taken any of our classes, schedule a 30-minute instructor evaluation so we can help determine your eligibility for our classes with pre-requisites.

 Lindy Hop evolved from existing swing dances including Charleston, Breakaway, tap and jazz and innovated captivating air steps.
 Lindy Hop soon began being featured in shows at the famous Cotton Club, world wide tours, and films like A Day at the Races and Hellzapoppin’.